 EHR system implementation has been on the rise over the past 10 years.
 This is, at least in part, attributed to the Centers for Medicare and Medicaid Services (CMS) Meaningful Use initiative that began in 2011.
 Under the Health Information Technology for Economic and Clinical Health (HITECH) Act, eligible providers who demonstrated meaningful use of Electronic Health Record (EHR) technology received incentive payments.
 The intent was to encourage healthcare providers to utilize electronic data recording and sharing technology to improve clinical quality and care transparency.

-More than 92 percent of hospitals in the U.S. use an EHR system, according to Definitive Healthcare data.
-The implementation rate is even higher among acute care hospitals, with over 95 percent of long- and short-term facilities using EHR systems.
-Vendors Epic and Cerner dominate the EHR market, holding a combined 52 percent market share.
+More than 98 percent of hospitals in the U.S. use an EHR system, according to Definitive Healthcare data.
+Vendors Epic and Cerner dominate the EHR market, holding a combined 58 percent market share.
 There are two varieties of EHR systems: inpatient and ambulatory.
 Inpatient EHR is designed for use on patients staying at a facility for at least one night and is therefore primarily used by hospitals.
 Ambulatory EHR is designed for outpatient facilities and small physician practices, where patient visits do not include an overnight stay.

 An EHR is the digital version of a patient’s medical history.
 Generally, a patient’s EHR includes demographic information, diagnosis history, prescription data, laboratory results, vital signs, immunizations, progress notes, and more.
 Digital records allow providers to quickly and easily share patient data with providers in other facilities, regardless of whether the facility is in-network.
 Electronic record sharing can improve patient care and experience by allowing providers anywhere to access and understand an individual’s medical history.
 This is particularly useful in cases where a patient may be unconscious or unable to communicate upon arrival to a facility, when a patient is visiting a facility out-of-state, or if a patient visits a retail clinic or freestanding urgent care clinic.

-Nearly 100 hospitals, or about 1.4 percent, use at least two different forms of ambulatory EHR systems.
-The following tables list the largest hospitals using each of the top 3 ambulatory EHR systems: Epic, Cerner, and Meditech.
+The following tables list the largest hospitals using each of the top three ambulatory EHR systems: Epic, Cerner, and Meditech.

-Fig 1 Data from Definitive Healthcare.
+Fig 2 Epic EHR vendor market share, Definitive Healthcare's Hospitals & IDN platform.
 For a list of the Top Hospitals Using Epic EHR, visit our blog.